aguadotzn/barterAPP/README.md

 ## Notes

-This page is under construction.
+This page is under construction, please be patient and return in few months